weifantt/weifantt.github.io/_pages/about.md

 </p> -->

 <p>
+My general research interests include data-centric AI, data mining, time series modeling, spatial-temporal data mining, and Agentic AI.
+I am dedicated to applying these methods to solve real-world problems in domains like healthcare, transportation, and energy.
 I have published over 40 papers in top-tier data mining, machine learning, and interdisciplinary venues, including TKDE, TKDD, Nature Communications, ICLR, NeurIPS, KDD, WWW, AAAI, and IJCAI.
 Two of my papers have received ICLR spotlight recognition.
 In addition to my research, I have co-organized workshops at conferences like <a href="https://data-centric-ai-dev.github.io/ICDM2024/">ICDM</a>, <a href="https://data-centric-ai-dev.github.io/CIKM2024/">CIKM</a>, <a href="https://geogenagent.github.io/SIGSPATIAL2025-Workshop/">SIGSpatial</a>, and <a href="https://ai-for-data-editing.github.io/KDD25-workshop/">KDD</a>.
 I also regularly serve as a program committee member or reviewer for numerous leading conferences and journals (listed below).
 </p>

 <h2>News</h2>